loganlinn/ConstantsArray/README.md

 SQL;
 ```

-Another option would be to use PHP's `get_defined_constants()` function
-to get all of the constants in the environment.
-But, unless you're going
-to use every constant in your string (hey, leave my examples alone)
-that's just a waste of memory and CPU cycles.

-So, this can get tedious, hard-to-read, and flat-out stupid, especially
+So, this can get tedious and make code hard-to-read especially when
-when strings are complicated, such as a SQL query.
+strings are complicated, such as a SQL query.

 Introducing `ConstantsArray`.
 It's a simple, array-like class that
-allows lazy access to your constants inside of a heredoc string and
+allows lightweight access to your constants inside of a heredoc string and
 without having to break out of double-quote strings or having to assign
 a bunch of variables.